pramod-12345/VideoCallApp/README.md

 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

+## Step 4: Add Keys in the config File src/utils/agoraConfig.ts

+1. Add the required Agora keys in the config file to make the app working

 ## Congratulations! :tada: